Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Georgia and its opponents have scored at least 59 points only two times this year.
+- Georgia and its opponents have combined for 59.5 points -- this matchup's over/under -- only two times this year.

-- The combined points per game average of the two teams, 72.7, is 13.7 points more than Saturday's over/under.
+- The two teams combine to score 72.7 points per game, 13.2 more than the over/under in this contest.

-- This contest's over/under is 16.4 points more than the 42.6 these two squads combine to allow per game this season.
+- These two squads combine to allow 42.6 points per game, 16.9 fewer than this contest's over/under.

-- The average total in Bulldogs games this season is 48.4, 10.6 points fewer than Saturday's total of 59 .
+- The 61.4 PPG average total in Tigers games this season is 1.9 points more than this game's over/under.

-- The 59-point over/under for this game is 2.4 points below the 61.4 points per game average total in Tigers games this season.

 Georgia Stats and Trends